loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

 immediately after sync.

 > [!IMPORTANT]
+> The metrics and dashboard portions of this use case should be broadly
+> portable.
+The current unsupported or unvalidated part is the tenant log
+> collection path.
+>
-> This use case is currently not supported on the OrbStack-backed self-contained
+> On the OrbStack-backed self-contained `vind` path, the standard CHPM +
-> `vind` path.
-The standard design depends on Central HostPath Mapper and host
+> Promtail design is currently not supported because it depends on host mount
-> mount propagation, and those mounts are not available in the current `vind`
+> propagation and those mounts are not available in the current `vind`
 > runtime.
-Use the Generator or another Linux-backed host cluster if you need
-> to validate the real CHPM-based design.
+>
+> The recommended validation target for the full design is a direct Linux-backed
+> host cluster.
+The Demo Generator path is also still unvalidated for the log
+> collection part of this use case, because its nested vCluster topology may
+> affect how CHPM resolves the final host log paths.

 The important part is the deployment model: